TNO/pyfastwell/docs/theory/aemmodel/aem_benchmark.md

 The resulting PI and II can be compared to a reference simple well layout (i.e. vertical, not laterals, following cf. DoubletCalc).
-To this end the [Wellfastmodel](../../api/wellflow/WellFastModel.md) can be used to calculate the equivalent skin factor for a vertical well which would give the same PI and II as the AEM model. see the examples in the examples folder
+To this end the [Wellfastmodel](../../api/wellflow/WellFastModel.md) can be used to calculate the equivalent skin factor for a vertical well which would give the same PI and II as the AEM model. see the examples in the examples folder.

 ## References